Combating Emotional and Physical Child Abuse in the Caribbean

 ChildFund has worked in Dominica and St. Vincent since 1985, and collaborates with regional and local organizations on initiatives that address child abuse.
 We are also a member of the Global Movement for Children, a coalition of nonprofit, advocacy and government organizations working together to solve the urgent problem of child abuse.
 In addition, ChildFund has worked with government officials as part of the National Early Child Development Council and the Child Rights Committee to create lasting solutions that will protect the lives of children in the Caribbean.

-The Roving Caregivers Program, sponsored by ChildFund, is helping address the roots of abuse by creating a healthy bond between children and parents.
+The Roving Caregivers Program, sponsored by ChildFund, is helping address the roots of physical and emotional abuse by creating a healthy bond between children and parents.
 It includes activities geared toward early child stimulation and development, which are conducted at home by visiting facilitators or volunteers.
 The program also includes parent education, income generation, health and nutrition and youth development programming.